 St John's holds regular, seasonal and special services

 In the present situation there will not be public worship that everyone can attend, but prayers will be said daily by clergy and others.
-As much as possible we will keep the church buildings open for private prayer.
+As soon as possible we will open the church buildings on occasion for private prayer.

 If visiting church please observe good hygiene rules and allow others space to keep yourself and them safe from risk of cross-infection.